 Suffered a Spinal Cord Injury?
 Call (417) 206-0100

 If you have suffered a spinal cord injury caused by another party’s

 negligence, you may be entitled to receive monetary compensation for your

-personal injury attorneys have helped countless clients throughout Joplin, Springfield,
+have helped countless clients throughout Joplin and Springfield recover

 fair settlements for their suffering and can ensure your rights are protected